JJast/Cross-Origin-Resource-Sharing/README.md

 ## Exercise 3
 CORS configuration in Django

-Downloads BAWIM.tar.gz and BAWIM2.tar.gz
+Download and uncompress BAWIM.tar.gz and BAWIM2.tar.gz
-BAWIM.tar.gz contains a webserver that shows some images.
+BAWIM.tar.gz contains a webserver that shows some images
-BAWIM2.tar.gz contains a webserver that shows images from BAWIM.tar.gz Your task is to allow webserver BAWIM2 to access files from BAWIM.
+BAWIM2.tar.gz contains a webserver that shows images from BAWIM.tar.gz
+Your task is to allow webserver BAWIM2 to access images from BAWIM
-Run BAWIM on port 8000 and BAWIM2 on port 8001.
+Run BAWIM on port 8000 and BAWIM2 on port 8001
 ![alt text](https://github.com/JJast/Cross-Origin-Resource-Sharing/blob/main/i1.png?raw=true)
 ![alt text](https://github.com/JJast/Cross-Origin-Resource-Sharing/blob/main/i2.png?raw=true)